Vom Eisenwald GSD

 Meet at Portland Airport

-• Heather has been a member of Good Dog for less than a month
+• Heather and Garrett has been a member of Good Dog for about 1 month

-Heather was screened for responsible practices and has been a member since 2026.
+Heather and Garrett was screened for responsible practices and has been a member since 2026.

 Vom Eisenwald GSD meets or exceeds our community standards in these areas: